ayjays132/JurassicParkTrespasser/README.md

 ## Oculus Quest Support
 A minimal VR stub can be enabled via `ENABLE_OCULUS_QUEST_SUPPORT` when configuring with CMake.
 This is the starting point for an Android/Quest port.

-## Modern Environment Rendering
-An optional modern environment renderer provides physically based lighting and is designed to work on VR platforms such as the Oculus Quest.
+The project ships with a simple OpenGL based environment renderer supporting physically based shading.
+It draws a cubemap skybox and is compatible with both desktop and Oculus Quest builds.
+Enable it with the `ENABLE_MODERN_ENV_RENDER` option and provide a folder containing six cubemap textures when initialising the VR system. is designed to work on VR platforms such as the Oculus Quest.
 Enable it with `ENABLE_MODERN_ENV_RENDER` when generating the build files.